 If you fly into Loreto, we will be there to greet you at the airport and arrange transportation to your waterfront hotel.
 Let us know if you plan on arriving via some other method of transportation.
 Once you’re at the hotel, we’ll have an orientation session, in which our guides will explain the trip in more detail, and answer any questions you may have.
 Afterward, you are free to explore Loreto for a place to get dinner—the guides will be happy to provide some recommendations!

 Your guides will host you for breakfast this morning in town, where we will go over last minute needs and details.
-You’ll have your carefully selected trip items selected, and we’ll take any leftover luggage for safe storage while you are out with us.
+You’ll have your carefully selected trip items packed, and we’ll take any leftover luggage for safe storage while you are out with us.
 At our launch spot, after loading our gear and food in our boats, your guides will teach you some basics of kayak safety and ecologically-friendly camping.
 For the first paddle day it’s off to either Isla Danzante or Isla del Carmen, both of which have excellent camps.
 We provide high-quality tents, but the lack of rain or bugs makes sleeping under the stars an excellent option.
 If the weather and logistical conditions are right, your guides will include a whale watch excursion on this day, and you will have the chance to view blue and/or gray whales as they migrate for calving season.
 If this day does not work for whatever reason, you will have a chance to view whales on the seventh day instead.